The Great Game (Sherlock): Plot

 The fourth message is a photograph of the River Thames, but no hostage calls.
 Sherlock and the police discover security guard Alex Woodbridge's body on the riverbank.
 Sherlock claims that Woodbridge was strangled by an assassin called the "Golem".
 He also deduces that Woodbridge worked at a local art gallery that is preparing to display an allegedly "lost" Johannes Vermeer painting.
-Watson visits Woodbridge's flat and finds he was interested in astronomy but not art.
-Sherlock deduces that the Vermeer painting is a forgery, and that Woodbridge's discovery of it was why he was killed.
-The hostage calls and Sherlock gives his answer but the hostage, a child, begins counting down.
-Sherlock, realizing he must prove it, spots a supernova in the painting that actually appeared 200 years after Vermeer, thus saving the child.
+Watson visits Woodbridge's flat and finds he was interested in astronomy but not art and that a recent message on his answering machine from a professor stated that he'd been right about something.
+Sherlock deduces that the Vermeer painting is a forgery and that Woodbridge's discovery of it was why he was killed.
+The hostage calls and Sherlock gives his answer, but the hostage, a child, begins counting down.
+Realizing he must prove his deduction, Sherlock spots a supernova in the painting that actually appeared 200 years after Vermeer, thus saving the child.
 The museum curator confesses setting up the forgery and outs her accomplice: a man named "Moriarty".

-Watson investigates West's death, and he and Sherlock track down Joe Harrison, the brother of West's fiancée, who admits to stealing the flash drive and accidentally killing West in an argument.
+At Mycroft's insistence, Watson investigates West's death, and he and Sherlock track down Joe Harrison, the brother of West's fiancée, who admits to stealing the flash drive and accidentally killing West when he was confonted.
 Unable to sell it, Harrison kept the drive and gives it to Sherlock.
 Realizing that West's death and the missing flash drive were the fifth mystery, Sherlock texts the bomber, offering to turn over the device.
 But at the meeting place, it is Watson who arrives as the fifth hostage, wearing an explosive vest.
 Moriarty – who'd been seen earlier as Molly's new boyfriend Jim – appears and introduces himself as "a specialist, just like you."
 After taunting and threatening Sherlock, Moriarty leaves but returns after Sherlock removes Watson's vest.
 With multiple snipers aiming at Sherlock and Watson.
-Sherlock aims his handgun at the explosive vest, intending mutual assured destruction.
+Sherlock aims his handgun at the explosive vest, threatening mutual assured destruction.